Leafwing-Studios/fop-rules/docs/character-options/species/fontborn.md

 Often called monsters by the people of the cities and farmlands, some of these creatures have fought against the fonts’ influence and control.
 No longer a replacable, regenerating component of the vast pseudo-organism that is a font of power, the fontborn have become fully sentient people with hopes, dreams and ideals of their own.

 Banding together in a brilliant rainbow of diversity, these strange creatures live among the fonts of power themselves, still drawing on their energy for sustenance.
-Their small communities thrive in harsh and bizarre conditions where other species must fight for their very survival.
+Their small communities thrive in harsh and bizarre ailments where other species must fight for their very survival.

 <div class="side-panel">